uniqpath/dmt/README.md

 This capability is coming in Q1 or Q2 2020 but you are welcome to provide input and even co-design it!

-💡 Visit one of our [informal discussion meetups](https://dmt-system.com) when they are announced.
+💡 Visit one of our [informal discussion meetups](https://dmt-system.com) when they are announced (mostly end of each year).
 This is usually a good time-investment.

 ![dmt_meetup](https://github.com/uniqpath/info/blob/master/assets/img/dmt_meetup.jpg?raw=true)